cde-ev/cdedb2/doc/source/Design_UX_Conventions.rst

         - SHOULD be dark blue (btn-primary)
         - SHOULD have the search icon

-    - if button submits information to the next step in a wizard, the icon "chevron-right" SHOULD be used
+    - if button submits information to the next step in a wizard, it SHOULD be dark blue (btn-primary) and SHOULD have the icon "chevron-right"

 - non actions (links)